-I dont know about you but I cannot grasp that grace of the incarnation.
+I don’t know about you, but I cannot grasp that grace of the incarnation.

 Several years ago, I came across a story in National Geographic (June 2003) that has stayed with me.
 In it, I begin to feel the incarnation in a minuscule way.
 Perhaps it will affect you too.
-The following is my summary from the article.
+The following is my summary of the article.

 It is a story about people like Dinesh Parmar.
-One of 10,000 Bhangis in Ahmadabad, Parmar earns money by manually cleaning latrines, sewers, and gutters and by removing dead animals from the streets.
+One of 10,000 Bhangis in Ahmadabad, Parmar earns money by manually cleaning latrines, sewers, and gutters, and by removing dead animals from the streets.
 He is a Bhangi, a member of the Untouchable caste.

 In India there are 5 castes- levels of grouping.
 The ranks in Hindu society come from a legend in which the main groups, or varnas, emerge from a primordial being.
 From the mouth came the Brahmans – the priests and teachers.
 From the arms came the Ksahtriyas – the rulers and soldiers.
 From the thighs come the Vaisyas – the merchants and traders.
 From the feet come the Sudras – laborers.
 Each varna in turn contains hundreds of hereditary castes and subcastes with their own pecking order.
 A fifth group describes the people who are achuta.
 The primordial being does not claim them.